 \section{Introduction}

 Variational inference (VI) has become a cornerstone of modern Bayesian learning, enabling approximate inference in complex models that were previously intractable.
 For many years, purely Bayesian methods were hampered by computational cost, but advances in Monte Carlo and especially variational approximations have brought them within reach \citep{blei2017vi-review,salimans2015mcmc-vi-bridge}.
+More recently, variational learning methods have been shown to perform well even at large scale and with little additional computational overhead \citep{shen2024variational}.
+This motivates further development of variational learning methods, given their ability to naturally provide uncertainty estimates.
 In VI, one typically posits a simple (parametric) variational family $\mathcal{Q}$ and then finds the probability distribution $q \in \mathcal{Q}$ that best approximates the true posterior $ \mode{q}_{\mathrm{add}}$ by maximizing the evidence lower bound (ELBO).
-This framework underlies many tools today -- e.g.\ variational autoencoders \citep{kingma2022autoencodingvariationalbayes}, some Bayesian neural networks \citep{blundell2015weight-uncertainty,kingma2015reparameterization-trick} -- and blurs the line between tractable and intractable Bayesian analyses.
+This framework underlies many tools today, such as variational autoencoders \citep{kingma2022autoencodingvariationalbayes} and Bayesian neural networks \citep{blundell2015weight-uncertainty,kingma2015reparameterization-trick}, and blurs the line between tractable and intractable Bayesian analyses.

-Introduced by \cite{zadeh1978fuzzy}, possibility theory, an imprecise probability framework, offers a complementary approach for modelling uncertainty.
+Introduced by \citet{zadeh1978fuzzy}, possibility theory, an imprecise probability framework, offers a complementary approach for modelling uncertainty.
 Unlike probability, possibility does not require additivity: events have a degree of plausibility ($\leq 1$) and a dual \textit{necessity}, with logical rules based on min/max operators.
 This allows handling epistemic uncertainty naturally.
-For example, the analogue of probability distributions, referred to as possibility functions, can easily be made fully uninformative \citep{hieu2025decoupling}, a difficult endeavour in probability theory.
+For example, the analogue of probability distributions, referred to as \emph{possibility functions}, can easily be made fully uninformative \citep{hieu2025decoupling}, a difficult endeavour in probability theory.
 The flexibility and scalability of possibility theory makes it suitable for challenging applications such as control problems under uncertainty \citep{xue2025orbit} and point process-based inference \citep{houssineau2021linear}.